PINTO0309/gazelle-dinov3/README_distill.md

 ## 8. Checkpoint & Resume Behaviour
 - The new CLI flags are stored inside checkpoints.
 Resuming a run automatically restores the teacher, weight, and temperature parameters and prints a warning if the CLI input differs.
-- Teacher weights are **not** saved in checkpoints; reloading the teacher is deterministic because it is instantiated from the provided model name and default checkpoints (`./ckpts/...`).
+- Teacher weights are **not** saved in checkpoints; reloading the teacher is deterministic because it is instantiated from the provided model name and its checkpoint.
+By default the scripts look for matching files in `./ckpts/` (e.g. `gazelle_dinov3_vits16plus.pt`, `gazelle_dinov3_vitb16.pt`).
+Pass `--distill_teacher_ckpt` to override or when the file lives elsewhere.

 ## 9. Practical Tips
 - **GPU memory**: running both student and teacher forward passes roughly doubles memory usage.
 Use AMP (`--use_amp`) or smaller batch sizes if you encounter OOM errors.